-IMPORTANT: You must read this electronic transmission and the below disclaimer carefully before continuing on to access, read or make use of the document following this page (the "Preliminary Prospectus").
-In accessing the Preliminary Prospectus, you agree to be bound by the following terms and conditions, including any modifications to them from time to time, each time you receive any information from Goldman Sachs International, SIB (Cyprus) Limited and Morgan Stanley & Co.
+IMPORTANT: You must read this electronic transmission and the below disclaimer carefully before continuing on to access, read or make use of the document following this page (the "Prospectus").
+In accessing the Prospectus, you agree to be bound by the following terms and conditions, including any modifications to them from time to time, each time you receive any information from Goldman Sachs International, SIB (Cyprus) Limited and Morgan Stanley & Co.
 International plc (together, the "JGCs"), J.P.
 Morgan Securities plc and Renaissance Securities (Cyprus) Limited (together, the "JBRs") or TCS Group Holding PLC (the "Issuer"), as a result of such access.
-The Preliminary Prospectus has been prepared solely in connection with the proposed offering to certain institutional and professional investors of the securities described herein.
-In particular, the Preliminary Prospectus refers to certain events as having occurred that have not occurred at the date it is made available but that are expected to occur prior to publication of the final prospectus (the "Final Prospectus") to be published in due course.
-The Preliminary Prospectus is an advertisement and not a prospectus and investors should not subscribe for or purchase securities except on the basis of information in the Final Prospectus.
-Copies of the Final Prospectus will, following publication, be published and made available to the public in accordance with the applicable rules.
-Although it is intended that the Final Prospectus will be approved by the United Kingdom Financial Services Authority as a prospectus prepared in accordance with the Prospectus Rules made under section 73A of the Financial Services and Markets Act 2000, the Preliminary Prospectus has not been so approved.
-Similarly, although it is intended that the Final Prospectus will be made available to the public in accordance with the Prospectus Rules, the Preliminary Prospectus has not been made available in accordance therewith.
-You acknowledge that this electronic transmission and the delivery of the Preliminary Prospectus is confidential and intended for you only and agree that you will not forward, reproduce or publish this electronic transmission or the Preliminary Prospectus to any other person.
+You acknowledge that this electronic transmission and the delivery of the Prospectus is confidential and intended for you only and agree that you will not forward, reproduce or publish this electronic transmission or the Prospectus to any other person.

-NOTHING IN THE PRELIMINARY PROSPECTUS CONSTITUTES AN OFFER OF SECURITIES FOR SALE IN ANY JURISDICTION WHERE IT IS UNLAWFUL TO DO SO.
+NOTHING IN THE PROSPECTUS CONSTITUTES AN OFFER OF SECURITIES FOR SALE IN ANY JURISDICTION WHERE IT IS UNLAWFUL TO DO SO.
 THE SECURITIES HAVE NOT BEEN AND WILL NOT BE REGISTERED UNDER THE U.S. SECURITIES ACT OF 1933, AS AMENDED (THE "SECURITIES ACT"), OR WITH ANY SECURITIES REGULATORY AUTHORITY OF ANY STATE OF THE UNITED STATES OR OTHER JURISDICTION AND MAY NOT BE OFFERED, SOLD, PLEDGED OR OTHERWISE TRANSFERRED EXCEPT (1) IN ACCORDANCE WITH RULE 144A UNDER THE SECURITIES ACT ("RULE 144A") TO A PERSON THAT THE HOLDER AND ANY PERSON ACTING ON ITS BEHALF REASONABLY BELIEVES IS A "QUALIFIED INSTITUTIONAL BUYER" ("QIB") WITHIN THE MEANING OF RULE 144A OR (2) IN AN OFFSHORE TRANSACTION IN ACCORDANCE WITH RULE 903 OR RULE 904 OF REGULATION S UNDER THE SECURITIES ACT, IN EACH CASE IN ACCORDANCE WITH ANY APPLICABLE SECURITIES LAWS OF ANY STATE OF THE UNITED STATES.

-THE PRELIMINARY PROSPECTUS AND THE OFFER WHEN MADE ARE ONLY ADDRESSED TO AND DIRECTED AT PERSONS OUTSIDE THE EUROPEAN ECONOMIC AREA (THE "EEA"), OR THOSE WHO, IF LOCATED IN MEMBER STATES OF THE EEA, ARE "QUALIFIED INVESTORS" WITHIN THE MEANING OF ARTICLE 2(1)(E) OF THE PRELIMINARY PROSPECTUS DIRECTIVE, (DIRECTIVE 2003/71/EC AND AMENDMENTS THERETO, INCLUDING DIRECTIVE 2010/73/EU, TO THE EXTENT IMPLEMENTED IN THE RELEVANT MEMBER STATE) ("QUALIFIED INVESTORS").
-AS REGARDS PERSONS LOCATED IN THE UNITED KINGDOM, THE PRELIMINARY PROSPECTUS IS BEING DISTRIBUTED ONLY TO, AND IS DIRECTED ONLY AT, QUALIFIED INVESTORS (I) WHO ARE INVESTMENT PROFESSIONALS FALLING WITHIN ARTICLE 19(5) OF THE FINANCIAL SERVICES AND MARKETS ACT 2000 (FINANCIAL PROMOTION) ORDER 2005, AS AMENDED (THE "ORDER") OR (II) WHO ARE HIGH NET WORTH ENTITIES FALLING WITHIN ARTICLE 49(2)(A) TO (D) OF THE ORDER AND (III) OTHER PERSONS TO WHOM IT MAY OTHERWISE LAWFULLY BE COMMUNICATED (ALL SUCH PERSONS TOGETHER BEING REFERRED TO AS "RELEVANT PERSONS").
-THE PRELIMINARY PROSPECTUS MUST NOT BE ACTED ON OR RELIED UPON (I) IN THE UNITED KINGDOM, BY PERSONS WHO ARE NOT RELEVANT PERSONS, AND (II) IN ANY MEMBER STATE OF THE EEA OTHER THAN THE UNITED KINGDOM, BY PERSONS WHO ARE NOT QUALIFIED INVESTORS.
-ANY INVESTMENT OR INVESTMENT ACTIVITY TO WHICH THE PRELIMINARY PROSPECTUS RELATES IS AVAILABLE ONLY TO (I) IN THE UNITED KINGDOM, RELEVANT PERSONS, AND (II) IN ANY MEMBER STATE OF THE EEA OTHER THAN THE UNITED KINGDOM, QUALIFIED INVESTORS, AND WILL BE ENGAGED IN ONLY WITH SUCH PERSONS.
+THE PROSPECTUS AND THE OFFER WHEN MADE ARE ONLY ADDRESSED TO AND DIRECTED AT PERSONS OUTSIDE THE EUROPEAN ECONOMIC AREA (THE "EEA"), OR THOSE WHO, IF LOCATED IN MEMBER STATES OF THE EEA, ARE "QUALIFIED INVESTORS" WITHIN THE MEANING OF ARTICLE 2(1)(E) OF THE PROSPECTUS DIRECTIVE, (DIRECTIVE 2003/71/EC AND AMENDMENTS THERETO, INCLUDING DIRECTIVE 2010/73/EU, TO THE EXTENT IMPLEMENTED IN THE RELEVANT MEMBER STATE) ("QUALIFIED INVESTORS").
+AS REGARDS PERSONS LOCATED IN THE UNITED KINGDOM, THE PROSPECTUS IS BEING DISTRIBUTED ONLY TO, AND IS DIRECTED ONLY AT, QUALIFIED INVESTORS (I) WHO ARE INVESTMENT PROFESSIONALS FALLING WITHIN ARTICLE 19(5) OF THE FINANCIAL SERVICES AND MARKETS ACT 2000 (FINANCIAL PROMOTION) ORDER 2005, AS AMENDED (THE "ORDER") OR (II) WHO ARE HIGH NET WORTH ENTITIES FALLING WITHIN ARTICLE 49(2)(A) TO (D) OF THE ORDER AND (III) OTHER PERSONS TO WHOM IT MAY OTHERWISE LAWFULLY BE COMMUNICATED (ALL SUCH PERSONS TOGETHER BEING REFERRED TO AS "RELEVANT PERSONS").
+THE PROSPECTUS MUST NOT BE ACTED ON OR RELIED UPON (I) IN THE UNITED KINGDOM, BY PERSONS WHO ARE NOT RELEVANT PERSONS, AND (II) IN ANY MEMBER STATE OF THE EEA OTHER THAN THE UNITED KINGDOM, BY PERSONS WHO ARE NOT QUALIFIED INVESTORS.
+ANY INVESTMENT OR INVESTMENT ACTIVITY TO WHICH THE PROSPECTUS RELATES IS AVAILABLE ONLY TO (I) IN THE UNITED KINGDOM, RELEVANT PERSONS, AND (II) IN ANY MEMBER STATE OF THE EEA OTHER THAN THE UNITED KINGDOM, QUALIFIED INVESTORS, AND WILL BE ENGAGED IN ONLY WITH SUCH PERSONS.